 Before we start busting some common myths and misconceptions, let’s take a look at how you go about changing energy suppliers.

 It’s a good idea to check whether there are any exit fees on your current contract before you start comparing electricity offers.
 You may be able to find this information on your electricity bill, or you can call your provider to get the lowdown.

 If it turns out you will be charged an exit fee for switching, don’t panic.
-In some cases, the fee will be lower than the potential savings, but it’s still good to have this information up-front to avoid any nasty surprises.
+In some cases, the fee may be lower than the potential savings, but it’s still good to have this information up-front to avoid any nasty surprises.

 2. Check your rate and usage

 The next step is to grab your most recent electricity bill and check how much you’re currently paying.